 8. The Threshold Guardian: Jabba the Hutt & Cerberus

 Threshold guardians are there to block the hero’s path and to test him—has he developed the necessary skills to succeed in his or her mission?
-Jabba the Hutt is a threshold guardian.
+For example, Jabba the Hutt is a threshold guardian.
 So is Cerberus, here portrayed by William Blake.

 Visit here to read more about Cerberus.